Ninagu2010/ninagu2010.github.io/_posts/2020-7-20-Today I learnt a word called structural adaptation & behavioural adaptation.md

-Behavioural adaptations are the things organisms do to survivef
+Behavioural adaptations are the things organisms do to survive